 Generation X rock fans grew up with Chris Cornell.
 He was the angry and aggressive soundtrack to our youth, the co-conspirator to our latter day heartbreak.
 When adulthood came and responsibilities mounted, he showed how to juggle multiple things at once; be it coexisting musical acts, family, charitable endeavors — even having stake in a restaurant in Paris.
 This was our guy.

-There are a lot of people out there who knock Audioslave; it’s become the trendy thing to do so in recent years.
+There are a lot of people out there who knock Audioslave; it’s become the hot take thing to do so in recent years.
 Is it because it didn’t sound enough like Rage Against the Machine or because it didn’t sound enough like Soundgarden?
-If anything, fans of Cornell should be happy that it got him back to showcasing his powerful caterwaul for the first time since in years.
+If anything, fans of Cornell should be happy that it got him back to showcasing his powerful caterwaul for the first time in years.

 When Audioslave did breakup in 2007, Cornell went back to his solo career.
 It was then I got to interview him properly for the first time, and he mostly talked about how happy he was not just with his then new album Carry On, but where he was headed next.
 The future.
 That journey wound its way back to Soundgarden, resurrecting Temple of the Dog for their first ever tour; he even made an appearance with Audioslave earlier this year at a benefit show.

 Most strikingly, Cornell began doing “Songbook” tours where he would rifle through his entire catalog with little or no accompaniment from a backing band.
-The stripped down affairs had him as his most affable and relaxed.
-At one of those shows in November of 2013, at Boston’s Shubert Theatre, a drunken heckler yelled out “Free Bird!”
+Those stripped down affairs had him as his most affable and relaxed.
+During one of those shows in November of 2013, at Boston’s Shubert Theatre, a drunken heckler yelled out “Free Bird!”
 Cornell shut him down in the most incredible way possible; he started playing the song, happily.